dijital20/talk-pathlib/SLIDES.md

 <!--
     Speaker notes:
+    `Path.parts` will give you the segments in your path as a list of strings.
+This can be useful for determining if a path has a specified subfolder name, or being able to pop out segments of paths.

     `Path.parent` can give you a path object for the path containing the last segment.
 Since it returns a path object, this can be chained. `path.parent` gives you the containing folder, `path.parent.parent` giving you the grandfather folder, and `path.parent.name` to give you the name of the containing folder.